-23. 19.
-Infrastructure engineering design standards or Drainage Criteria Manual
+23 .
+19. Infrastructure engineering design standards or Drainage Criteria Manual

-- Roadway
+[Roadway

-- Crossings (bridges and culverts)
+[Crossings (bridges and culverts)

-- Storm drainage systems
+[Storm drainage systems

-- Detention facilities
+[Detention facilities

-- 🗌 Dams

-- Levees/Floodwalls
+[Dams

+[Levees/Floodwalls

-- None of the above
+[None of the above

-- Other (please specify)
+[Other (please specify)

-24. 20.
-Higher standards
+24 .
+20. Higher standards

-- Freeboard
+[Freeboard

-- Detention policy
+[Detention policy

-- Fill restrictions
+[Fill restrictions

-- None of the above
+[None of the above

-- Restriction of development in floodway
+[Restriction of development in floodway

-- No Adverse Impact policy
+[No Adverse Impact policy

-- Other (please specify)
+[Other (please specify)

-25. 21.
+F [[[[21.
 What future conditions scenarios are required to be evaluated for flood protection projects in your jurisdiction?
 Please utilize the Upload Data engagement tool on the homepage to provide any supporting data and documentation.

-- Existing development

-- Projected development over a future time horizon

-- Fully developed areas

-- 0.2% ACE or 500-year Floodplain as a proxy

-- We do not use future conditions considerations for flood protection projects.

-- Other (please specify)
+Existing development Projected development over a future time horizon Fully developed areas 0.2% ACE or 500-year Floodplain as a proxy We do not use future conditions considerations for flood protection projects.
+Other (please specify)

-26. 22.
-Identify the resources your jurisdiction uses to predict future land use and development.
+26 .
+22. Identify the resources your jurisdiction uses to predict future land

+F use and development.
 Please utilize the Upload Data engagement tool on the homepage to provide any supporting data and documentation.

-٦ TX Demogra aphic Center Population Projections - J
+[TX Demographic Center Population Projections

-Future Land Use Plan from Comprehensive Plan
+ĺ Future Land Use Plan from Comprehensive Plan

-Annexation Plans
+[Annexation Plans

-- Utility CCNs
+[Utility CCNs

-- Public Improvement Districts
+[Public Improvement Districts

-- Texas Enterprise Zones
+ĺ Texas Enterprise Zones

-Sabine Regional Flood Plan Stakeholder Survey Revised Transportation Plans None of the above Other (please specify) 27.
+Sabine Regional Flood Plan Stakeholder Survey Revised ☐ Transportation Plans ☐ None of the above Other (please specify) 27.
 23. Which of the following best describes how your community enforces its Floodplain Management practices?
-We actively enforce the entire floodplain management ordinance, perform many inspections throughout construction process, issue fines, violations, and Section 1316s where appropriate, and enforce substantial damage and substantial improvement.
-We enforce much of the ordinance, perform limited inspections and are limited in issuance of fines and violations.
-We provide permitting of development in the floodplain, may not perform inspections, may not issue fines or violations.
+Select one We actively enforce the entire floodplain management ordinance, perform maninspections throughout construction process, issue fines, violations, and Section 1316s where appropriate, and enforce substantial damage and substantial improvement.
+We enforce much of the ordinance, perform limited inspections and are limited issuance of fines and violations. in We provide permitting of development in the floodplain, may not perform inspections, may not issue fines or violations.
 We do not currently enforce floodplain management regulations.
-Additional comments on enforcement: 28.
-24. Should the Regional Flood Planning Group (RFPG) "recommend"
+Additional comments on enforcement: consistent minimum flood risk management standards across the entire Region?
+These standards would be considered regional best practices, but would not be required to be adopted by local communities to participate in the Plan and be eligible for funding.
+29. Yes (please describe) ès 30.
+No (please describe) 31.
+25. What are some minimum flood risk management standards the Regional Flood Planning Group (RFPG) should consider recommending?
+Select all that apply Participation in the NFIP or equivalent standards Regulate development in the FEMA floodplain or other floodplain designation identified by the RFPG Establish higher standards for development or freeboard (additional feet above) known floodplain, Examples: Future Conditions BFE (base flood elevation), Feet above Existing BFE, 0.2% ACE (500-year floodplain) BFE, Feet Above street or cu